Gun laws in Florida: Firearm sales

 Buyers must be at least 21 years old to purchase any firearm in Florida from a licensed vendor.
 There is a waiting period of the longer of 3 business days or until background checks clear unless the purchaser has a concealed carry permit, is trading in a different firearm, the purchase is for a rifle or shotgun and the purchaser has completed a 16-hour hunter safety class in addition to holding a hunter safety certification card, or the purchaser is law enforcement or military.

 As state law on waiting periods and background checks do not apply to sales by non-licensed sellers, the Florida Constitution, Art VIII Sec.
 5(b), permits counties to enact ordinances that require a criminal history records check and a 3 to 5-day waiting period for non-licensed sellers when any part of a firearm sale is conducted on property to which the public has the "right of access", such as at a gun show conducted on public property.
 These local option ordinances may not be applied to holders of a concealed weapons license.
 Only Alachua County, Florida, Miami-Dade, Broward, Palm Beach, Hillsborough, and Volusia counties had enacted such ordinances.

 Risk protection order

 Under Florida's red flag law, law enforcement can get judicial approval to confiscate, for up to a year, the firearms of a person deemed a danger to themselves or others.
 Lake County has adopted a Second Amendment sanctuary resolutions in response.
 It is estimated that 90 percent of cases the order is agreed to by the respondent.

+In April 2009, following the killing of Mitchell Moore and the suicide of Jason McCarthy at the same Shoot Straight facility in Casselberry, the gun range's managers decided to suspend rentals until the state granted ranges with criminal and mental health background checks; Moore's killer, his own mother, had been involuntarily committed under Baker Act provisions, while McCarthy had been struggling with depression.